AI Agent Hallucination Prevention: Cut Errors 68% with These 5 Techniques

 return any(re.search(p, query) for p in patterns)

-Production benchmark: According to Radiant Security’s 2026 survey, teams using HITL escalation catch 94% of hallucination incidents before they reach end users — but only if escalation thresholds are set correctly.
-Too aggressive (escalating >30% of queries) and agents lose their ROI.
+Production benchmark: Teams using structured HITL escalation catch the majority of hallucination incidents before they reach end users — but only if escalation thresholds are set correctly.
+Too aggressive (escalating too many queries) and agents lose their ROI.

 Technique 5: Multi-Model Cross-Validation